 Of the 30 facilities that were sent the survey request, 26 facilities were required to report.
 In addition, several private shelters reported either voluntarily or as a condition of receiving funds from the Maryland Spay and Neuter Grants Program.
-All facilities complied and provided data.
+Twenty nine facilities provided data.
+Somerset County Animal Control failed to report data for this quarter.